MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 Execution in SDK
 ~~~~~~~~~~~~~~~~

-In order to execute the Test Suite in the SDK, a target VEE Port must be configured in the MicroEJ workspace.
+In order to execute the Test Suite in the SDK, a target VEE Port must be configured in the SDK workspace.
-The following steps assume that a VEE Port has been previously imported into the MicroEJ Repository or available in the Workspace:
+The following steps assume that a VEE Port has been previously imported into the SDK Repository or available in the workspace:

 - Go to :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Platforms` (or :guilabel:`Platforms in workspace`).
 - Select the desired VEE Port on which to run the tests.